SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver11.md

 H.A.: <font color=grey>*(Pats Rock on the shoulder, leading him to a table)*</font> <font color=grey>*(To manager)*</font> Then perhaps you’ll be kind enough to lead the way for us.

 N.: Adams learns that the dumb man works in a circus, and invites him to have a meal.
-He then talks about the million-pound bank note he received from the brothers, and their promise to grant him any job he requests.
+He then talks about the million-pound bank note he received from the brothers.

-H.A.: All I was doing was walking around looking for a job, and now look what’s happening.
-I didn’t ask for this - But now that I’m in it, I may as well enjoy it.

 H.A.: And that’s where you could come in!
 Are you very busy these days?

 Rock: <font color=grey>*(Shakes his head)*</font>

 H.A.: Well, that’s great!
-Then why don’t you stay with me for the next four weeks?
-Help me to keep the bank note intact?
+Then why don’t you stay with me for the next four weeks, to help me keep the bank note intact?

 Rock: <font color=grey>*(Holds out his hand)*</font>

-H.A.: <font color=grey>*(Shakes hands with Rock)*</font> <font color=grey>*(To Rock, proudly)*</font> For the next month, I’m H.A., the American Millionaire.
+H.A.: <font color=grey>*(Shakes hands with Rock)*</font> <font color=grey>*(To Rock, proudly)*</font> For the next month, I’m Henry Adams, the American Millionaire.

 ## Act 4.
 Henry was introduced to the upper class.

 ### Scene 1.
 Henry was invited to a party.

-Actors: Duch (Duchess of Cromarty) (the host of the party), P.L., Duke (Duke of Cromarty, who is also P.L.’s uncle), H.A., Guests 1-4 (Guests 1-2 are females, Guests 3-4 are males), N.
+Actors: Duch (Duchess of Cromarty) (the host of the party), P.L., Duke (Duke of Cromarty, who is also P.L.’s uncle), H.A., Guests 1-4 (Guests 1-2 are females, Guests 3 are males), N.

 ---